filecoin-project/specs/src/systems/filecoin_blockchain/storage_power_consensus/_index.md

 However, given Filecoin's "useful Proof-of-Work" is achieved through file storage (PoRep and PoSt), there is little overhead cost for storage miners to participate in leader election.
 Such a {{<sref storage_miner_actor>}} need only register with the {{<sref storage_power_actor>}} in order to participate in Expected Consensus and mine blocks.

-{{<label storage_power>}}
-## On Power

-Per the above, we also clearly distinguish putting storage on-chain from gaining power in consensus (sometimes called "Storage Power") as follows:

-Consensus power in Filecoin is defined as the intersection between:

-- Proven Storage as of the PoSts verification (i.e. storage in the `Proving Set` since it will all be active by the time the PoSt is computed)
-- In-deal storage.
-Put another way **consensus power is in-deal storage in the Proving Set**.
-For instance, if a miner had two 32GB sector, each with 20 GB of in-deal storage; the miner would have 40GB worth of storage power for SPC.

-Read more in {{<sref storage_mining_subsystem>}}.

 {{<label tickets>}}
 ## Tickets